 By: Dr. Ron Whitfield D.C.

-Neck pain in Tallahassee, Florida occurs in similar ways that back pain does.
+Neck pain for the people of Tallahassee occurs in similar ways that back pain does.
 Degeneration and trauma are the main two categories.
 Overuse in combination with years of stress can cause your spine to degenerate and wear out ahead of schedule.
 Trauma is a sudden injury or accident that can throw your spine out of balance.

 Types of trauma that can cause neck pain are:

 of these injuries can leave you in a substantial amount of pain and

 discomfort.
 Most people don’t consider that when you deal with this pain

 you become distracted, irritable or the pain can spread.
 This can

 reduce your quality of life and happiness.
 Our goal is to find the cause

 of the pain, treat it, and relieve it.